jtcaraball/goexpdt/README.md

 ### Input Types

-Experiments may accept of two file formats as inputs:
+Experiments may accept one of two file formats as types, both of which must be in the `cmd/experiment/output` directory.

 - **Tree file**: A json file representing a decision tree.
-- **Optimization file**: A plain text file that must follow the following format
+- **Optimization file**: A plain text file that must follow the format outlined bellow

   ```
   <tree_file_name>